 If the wheels don’t have any 3rd party certification or UCI approval, then try to find out more about the testing process of a given manufacturer.
 A wheelset without these certifications may still be safe to ride, but I recommend you do more research.

-Warranty & Crash Replacement
+Warranty and Crash Replacement

 When buying Chinese wheels, you usually get at least a 2-year warranty.
 Some Chinese manufacturers may offer a more extended warranty period.